CURRICULUM VITAE

 BOOKS

-Work and Worship: Reconnecting Our Labors and Liturgy.
-Cory B. Willson, co-author, Baker Academic, 2020.
+• Work and Worship: Reconnecting Our Labors and Liturgy.
+Baker Academic, 2020.
+Coauthor with Cory Willson.

 PRESENTATIONS AND PUBLIC LECTURES